Claudiu Keșerü: Bastia

-Despite interest from FCSB and Olympiacos Piraeus, Keșerü remained in France, where he signed with Bastia.
+Despite interest from Steaua București and Olympiacos Piraeus, Keșerü remained in France, where he signed with Bastia.
 On 31 August 2013, he scored his first goal for Bastia in a 2–1 win over Toulouse.
 He played 16 matches in Ligue 1, but failed to impress, and left the club in the winter of 2014.

-FCSB
+Steaua București

-In January 2014, Keșerü joined defending Romanian champions FCSB, with whom he won the league title and played the final of the Romanian Cup.
+In January 2014, Keșerü joined defending Romanian champions Steaua București, with whom he won the league title and played the final of the Romanian Cup.
 His first goal in a European competition came in the 2–2 draw against Aktobe in UEFA Champions League's third qualifying round.

 Keșerü broke the club record for goals in a single game, scoring all six goals in a 6–0 win against Pandurii Târgu Jiu on 15 August 2014.
 The record was previously held by his coach, Constantin Gâlcă, who scored five times in a 5–0 victory over FC Brașov in 1994.
 It was the first time that a player scored six goals in a Liga I game since 9 June 1993, when Marian Popa of Farul Constanța accomplished the feat in a 6–3 success against Oțelul Galați.
 On 18 September 2014, in the first matchday of the Europa League group stage, a 6–0 win over Aalborg, Keșerü netted a hat-trick in just 12 minutes, between the 61st and 72nd minutes, resulting in the fastest hat-trick in the competition's history.